 A hardcover book is also called a hardback or hardbound.
-It is writing with hard and rigid covers.
-The materials used are high-grade like paper, ink, and other book contents.
+It is written with hard and rigid covers.
+The materials used are high-grade, like paper, ink, and other book contents.

 Another great accessory, but for those flimsy paperback books.
-This helps it keep it in place when reading or running the grab a coffee real quick.
+This helps keep it in place when reading or running the grab a coffee real quick.

 However, the paper cost less because of the materials used.
-Still, the benefit of it is when you use paperbacks repeatedly, and it’s already damage cause it can easily be torn.
-As a result, you won’t regret that much as it is cheap and can purchase another copy if you want.
+Still, the benefit of it is when you use paperbacks repeatedly, and it’s already damaged cause it can easily be torn.
+As a result, you won’t regret it as it is cheap and you can purchase another copy if you want.

 They do this for sales as many people on a budget mostly love to buy paperbacks.
-That also depends if the reader wants to spend more base on the quality of the book.
-If they don’t want to wait a few more months or even a year when the paperback is also be releasing.
+That also depends on whether the reader wants to spend more based on the book’s quality.
+Suppose they don’t want to wait a few more months or even a year when the paperback is released.

 Paper And Print Quality

-Hardbacks mostly use acid-free papers that address the problem of preserving the paper from damaging, and the pages are thicker.
+Hardbacks mostly use acid-free papers that address the problem of preserving the paper from damage, and the pages are thicker.
 The font is also bigger, unlike paperbacks are made of lesser quality paper like newsprint paper and smaller fonts.

-The hardcover is larger in size, thick and heavy that makes it more durable than a paperback.
+The hardcover is larger, thick, and heavy, making it more durable than a paperback.
 It is precious as the look of it, and this is preferred by the readers that love to collect books as it lasts for a very long time for display or in your library.

-The appeal of the book is base on the expectations of your audience.
-It also linked to its functionality to the readers as it affects how are you going to use the book.
+The appeal of the book is based on the expectations of your audience.
+It is also linked to its functionality to the readers as it affects how you will use the book.

 Usually, hardcover first, and sometimes it is in limited edition, then they publish the paperback next.
 Now, some would choose books, depending on the topic they want to put out.